mspnp/samples/OperationalExcellence/azure-automation-state-configuration/README.md

 - azure
 ---

-# Azure Well Architected Framework Sample (ARM Template)
+# Azure Well Architected Framework Sample (State Configuration)

 These Azure Resource Manager (ARM) template samples deploy an Azure Automation account and imports / compiles two PowerShell Desired State Configuration scripts.
 The template then deploys 1 to many virtual machines (Windows and Linux), onboards them into Azure Automation State Configuration, which then uses the compiled configurations to install a webserver on each of the virtual machines.